SU-IST707-SP26/group-project-treeo/final/submission.md

 4. Modeling Approaches:
     - Random Forest Regressor: Used for its ability to handle non-linear relationships and provide clear feature importance.
     - XGBoost Regressor: This was our best approach.
 We used gradient boosting to handle the zero-inflated nature of the grid cells.
     - Counterfactual Simulation: Once the best model was trained,  we re-ran the test set with estimated_officers and % of command set to zero.
 This allowed us to observe which "hotspots" persisted versus those that vanished.

-We trained two versions of each model:

-Baseline model (no deployment features)
-Includes only temporal, spatial, and historical crime features Deployment model (with deployment features)
-Adds deployment-related variables to assess their incremental predictive value

-This comparison allows us to estimate the unique contribution of deployment to explaining crime variation.

-### Methods 2.0
-Our modeling approach is designed to predict crime at a spatio-temporal level (grid cell × day) while evaluating the influence of police deployment on observed crime patterns.

-The primary target variable is crime_count which is the number of arrests in a given grid cell on a given day

-Also, for alternative analysis, we derived hotspot indicators which grid cells with predicted crime in the top percentile (top 10%)

-##### Data Transformation and Preprocessing
-To support this modeling task, we transformed the raw event-level arrest data into a panel dataset:

-Spatial aggregation
-Latitude and longitude coordinates were grouped into grid cells by rounding values, creating localized spatial units.
-Each grid cell was mapped to its nearest precinct using a nearest-neighbor approach.
-Temporal aggregation
-Arrest events were grouped by grid cell and date to compute daily crime counts.
-Feature engineering
-We created several temporal and historical features:
-Lagged crime counts (1-day, 7-day, 30-day)
-Rolling averages (7-day and 30-day)
-Calendar features (month, day of week, weekend indicator, week of year) Deployment features
-Police deployment was incorporated using:
-Estimated number of officers assigned to the nearest precinct Percentage of command resources
-A derived deployment intensity measure, defined as officers relative to recent crime levels Categorical encoding
-Categorical variables such as borough and bureau were encoded using one-hot encoding via OneHotEncoder to avoid introducing artificial ordering.
-Train-test split
-A time-based split was used, with the first 80% of dates used for training and the remaining 20% for testing.
-This preserves temporal structure and avoids leakage.
-##### Modeling Approach
-We implemented two primary machine learning models:

-Random Forest Regressor
-XGBoost Regressor

-These models were selected due to their ability to:

-capture nonlinear relationships
-handle mixed feature types
-provide feature importance measures

-We trained two versions of each model:

-Baseline model (no deployment features)
-Includes only temporal, spatial, and historical crime features Deployment model (with deployment features)
-Adds deployment-related variables to assess their incremental predictive value
+We trained two versions of each model Baseline model (no deployment features) which includes only temporal, spatial, and historical crime features and a Deployment model (with deployment features) which adds deployment-related variables to assess their incremental predictive value.

-This comparison allows us to estimate the unique contribution of deployment to explaining crime variation.

-##### Counterfactual Simulation

-To address the core stakeholder question, we implemented a counterfactual simulation framework:

-After training the deployment model, we generated predictions on the test set under:
-Observed deployment (baseline scenario)
-Zero deployment (all deployment variables set to zero) Reduced deployment (deployment variables scaled down)

-This allows us to estimate how crime patterns would change under alternative policing scenarios.

     ##### Hotspot Analysis
     We defined crime hotspots as grid cells with predicted crime levels above the 90th percentile.
 Using this definition, we:

-Identified hotspots under observed deployment Recomputed hotspots under counterfactual scenarios Measured persistence of hotspots at the grid level
+    Identified hotspots under observed deployment
+    Recomputed hotspots under counterfactual scenarios
+    Measured persistence of hotspots at the grid level

     This enables us to distinguish between:

     Persistent hotspots (likely driven by structural factors) Deployment-sensitive hotspots (influenced by policing levels)

     ##### Alternative Approaches Considered

-We explored several variations of the modeling approach:

-Simple models without lag features: These performed poorly, indicating that temporal dependence is critical for prediction Raw deployment variables only: These had limited explanatory power, leading us to introduce normalized deployment intensity measures
-Label encoding for categorical variables: This introduced unintended ordinal relationships, so we replaced it with one-hot encoding
+    We explored several variations of the modeling approach.
+One of which was a simple model without lag features which performed poorly.
+This told us that temporal dependence is important for prediction.
+We         also looked at raw deployment variables only which hadd limited explanatory power, leading us to introduce normalized deployment intensity measures.
+We also looked at label encoding for categorical variables     but this introduced unintended ordinal relationships, so we replaced it with one-hot encoding.
 Our final approach reflects a balance between predictive performance and interpretability, while enabling            meaningful counterfactual analysis.

 ### Results
 Our analysis yielded significant insights into the influence of deployment on reported crime.
 We evaluated our models using Mean Absolute Error (MAE) and R-squared (R²), as well as a custom "Hotspot Persistence" metric.